denis23x/takabase-ssr/src/assets/markdown/help/safe-list.md

 App bundle comes with a wide range of CSS classes that you can use to style your layout in any way you want.
 Additionally, bundle provide a comprehensive safe list of classes that you can use with confidence, ensuring that your layout looks great and functions perfectly.

-You can read much more information about classes and advanced layout in [DaisyUI](https://daisyui.com/) and [Tailwind CSS](https://tailwindcss.com/) documentation, take a look there to write effective materials.
+You will find a lot more information on classes and advanced layout in the [DaisyUI](https://daisyui.com/) and [Tailwind CSS](https://tailwindcss.com/) documentation.
+Go there to make useful stuff.

 ``` scss
 // Prose (turn on/off all default styles)